RB 25 years

 1984

-Empire Builder box Spurred by the success of Rail Baron, other publishers began to release boardgames with a railroad theme.
-One of the best is Empire Builder, an obvious Rail Baron relative, published by Mayfair Games.
+Empire Builder box Spurred by AH's success, other publishers began to release board games with a railroad theme.
+One of the best is Empire Builder, an obvious RB relative, published by Mayfair Games.

 In Empire Builder you move your train along routes on a USA map in order to collect payments.
 Unlike Rail Baron, you spend money actually building track, through mountains and over rivers, with a trusty crayon rather than buying existing RRs.
 As in Rail Baron, you can upgrade your train to a faster model.
 If you use someone else's route, you must pay them.
 The first person to reach $250,000 wins, but there is no exciting "declaration and race home" feature.

 Empire Builder was the first in a series of such games.
-Mayfair has released other very similar games that play on maps of the British Isles, Europe, Australia, Japan and India.
-There is also a computer version.
+Mayfair released other very similar games that play on maps of the British Isles, Europe, Australia, Japan and India.
+We also offer a computer version.

 Rail Baron's Aide